olibrook/TECS/README.md

    supports '/*' as well as '/**' as comment openings.
 This is an oversight.
  - My compiler doesn't warn when there is an argument name which is shadowed by a function local.
 This produces errors which are extremely hard to debug!
- - Compiling tetris down to assembly results in a file which is too large for the ROM.
+ - Compiling Tetris down to assembly results in a file which is too large for the ROM.
 The VMEmulator doesn't care though (it runs bytecode) and this could be fixed by dropping the fancy graphics on the title screen.